MoarVM/MoarVM/docs/extops.markdown

-In a table in the .moarvm disk representation of the bytecode, each extension op invoked from that compilation unit has an entry with: 1. a (16-bit) index into the string heap representing the fully-qualified (namespace included) name of the op, and 2. a (16-bit) index into the string heap representing the signature of the op at the time it was loaded.
+In a table in the .moarvm disk representation of the bytecode, each extension op invoked from that compilation unit has an entry with: 1. a (16-bit) index into the string heap representing the fully-qualified (namespace included) name of the op, and 2. the op signature, a byte for each operand, zer-padded to 8 bytes.
 In the in-memory (deserialized) representation of the compilation unit, each record also has room to store the cache of the function pointer representing the C function to which the op was resolved.
-Each distinct op called from that compilation unit is encoded in the executable bytecode as its index in the extension op table plus 4096.
-The first 16 banks (of 256 ops each, so 4096) are reserved for the VM's native ops, and the highest 32768 (highest bit set) are reserved for JIT hooks, so you have 28672 available for unique extension ops called from a single compunit.
-The table on-disk and in-memory extop tables are dense; there are no gaps.
+Each distinct op called from that compilation unit is encoded in the executable bytecode as its index in the extension op table plus 1024 (the first 1024 being reserved for MoarVM itself).

 #### Loading Code That Calls Extension Ops

-During bytecode validation (on-demand upon first invocation of a frame), when the validator comes across an opcode >= 8192, it subtracts 8192 and checks that the resulting index is less than the number of extension op calls proscribed by the compunit.
+During bytecode validation (on-demand upon first invocation of a frame), when the validator comes across an opcode >= 1024, it subtracts 1024 and checks that the resulting index is less than the number of extension op calls proscribed by the compunit.
 Then it gets that extop call record (MVMExtOpCall) from the table, and if the record has a function pointer, it calls it with the sole arg